 So also, the eggs that are painted pink on Easter represent affection.
 But prolonged exposure to this color can eventually lead to an explosion of violence.
-So, faded pink is also said to be the color that best marks the beginning of significant intellectual development and is also the most suitable color for investment.
+So, faded pink is also said to be the color that best marks the beginning of significant intellectual development.
+It is also the most suitable color for investment.

-Purple eggs are the color related to the paranormal, but it is also a color of suffering.
+Purple eggs are a color related to the paranormal but also a color of suffering.
 It has a stimulating, unsettling, and discouraging effect, giving a sense of gravity.

 - On Easter morning, it’s a good idea to put a red egg in a bowl of cold water and wash your face.
 The red egg, consecrated in church, protects you and helps keep you healthy and vigorous all year round.

 - The beating of eggs is a custom linked to health and good luck.
-Whoever succeeds in breaking the egg of others is said to be in good health, wealth, and good luck for the whole year.
+Whoever breaks the egg of others is said to be in good health, wealth, and good luck for the whole year.

 Eggs are symbols of rebirth and the victory of life over death, representing fertility, youth, and good fortune.
-Red eggs ward off evil spirits, protect us from disease and sinful temptations.
+Red eggs ward off evil spirits and protect us from disease and sinful temptations.
 To heal us from pain and bring peace and joy into our homes.
 So, since the beginning of Christianity, the reddish egg has been a symbol of life.
-Symbol of spirit, and mind for strength, vigor, youth, and regeneration.
+Symbol of spirit and mind for strength, vigor, youth, and regeneration.